dcmartin/motion-ai/README.md

 sudo reboot
 ```

-When the system reboots install the `MQTT` and Motion Classic (aka `motion-video0`) _add-ons_; configure and start (see below).
+When the system reboots install the official MQTT broker (aka `core-mosquitto`) and Motion Classic (aka `motion-video0`) _add-ons_ using the Home Assistant Add-on Store.
+Select, install, configure and start each add-on (see below).
 When both add-ons are running, return to the command-line and start the AI's.

 ## _Add-ons_ and **AI**'s
-Install the [MQTT](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/README.md) and [Motion Classic](https://github.com/dcmartin/hassio-addons/blob/master/motion-video0/README.md) _add-ons_ from the **Add-On Store** and configure and start; see this [repository](https://github.com/dcmartin/hassio-addons).
+Install the [MQTT](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/README.md) and [Motion Classic](https://github.com/dcmartin/hassio-addons/blob/master/motion-video0/README.md) _add-ons_ from the **Add-On Store** and configure and start; add the repository [https://github.com/dcmartin/hassio-addons](https://github.com/dcmartin/hassio-addons) to the Add-On Store.

 Return to the command-line, change to the installation directory, and run the following commands to start the AI's; for example: